 Ithaca Falls is located on Fall Creek.
 This waterway starts in the hills near Fillmore Glen State Park before flowing over several incredible waterfalls in Ithaca on its way to Cayuga Lake.
 Ithaca Falls is the last waterfall on the creek before it flows into the lake.

 The waterfall is located just north of downtown Ithaca near both Cornell University and Ithaca High School.
-The waterfall can be seen from the Lake Street Bridge over Fall Creek, which makes it accessible for nearly everyone.
+The waterfall can be seen from the Lake Street Bridge over Fall Creek, which makes it accessible for nearly everyone and one of the state’s best roadside waterfalls.

 However, a short walk of around 150 yards along the creek provides even more stunning views of Ithaca Falls.